Geometric characterization and classification of B\"acklund transformations of sine-Gordon type: Abstract

 \section{Abstract}

-We consider several properties commonly (but not universally) possessed by \BT/s between hyperbolic Monge-Amp\`ere equations: wavelike nature of the underlying equations, preservation of independent variables, quasilinearity of the transformation, and autonomy of the transformation.
-The goal of this paper is to show that, while these properties all appear to depend on the formulation of both the underlying PDEs and the B\"acklund transformation in a particular coordinate system, in fact they all have intrinsic geometric meaning, independent of any particular choice of local coordinates.
-The problem of {\em classifying} \BT/s with these properties will be considered in a future paper.
+We begin by considering several properties commonly (but not universally) possessed by \BT/s between hyperbolic Monge-Amp\`ere equations: wavelike nature of the underlying equations, preservation of independent variables, quasilinearity of the transformation, and autonomy of the transformation.
+We show that, while these properties all appear to depend on the formulation of both the underlying PDEs and the B\"acklund transformation in a particular coordinate system, in fact they all have intrinsic geometric meaning, independent of any particular choice of local coordinates.

+Next, we consider the problem of classifying \BT/s with these properties.
+We show that, apart from a family of transformations between Monge-integrable equations, there exists only a finite-dimensional family of such transformations, including the well-known family of \BT/s for the sine-Gordon equation.
+The full extent of this family is not yet determined, but our analysis has uncovered previously unknown transformations among generalizations of Liouville's equation.